johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: true
   final-runningorder: 0
   commentary: |
-    There's a nice throwback in the lyrics of this track to Efendi's defunct track from [*the Eurovision that never was*](https://eurovision.tv/story/eurovision-2020-in-rotterdam-is-cancelled), but that's probably the best thing about this Anglo-Azerbaijani lyrical mashup.
+    There’s a nice throwback in the lyrics of this track to Efendi’s defunct track from [*the Eurovision that never was*](https://eurovision.tv/story/eurovision-2020-in-rotterdam-is-cancelled), but that’s probably the best thing about this Anglo-Azerbaijani lyrical mashup.

-    It's got energy and fight, but it doesn't *slap* like last year's entry.
+    It’s got energy and fight, but it doesn't *slap* like last year’s entry.

 - country: "Belgium"
   emoji: "🇧🇪"